brettkromkamp/contextualise/README.md

     DATABASE_FILE = "contextualise.db"

 Save the file in, for example, your home directory with the file name ``settings.cfg``.
-Once you have saved the file, open a terminal and export the following two environment variables:
+Once you have saved the file, open a terminal and export the following environment variable:

-    $ export FLASK_APP=contextualise
     $ export CONTEXTUALISE_SETTINGS=/home/brettk/settings.cfg

-The ``CONTEXTUALISE_SETTINGS`` environment variable ìs the path to the ``settings.cfg`` file you created (and saved) previously.
+The ``CONTEXTUALISE_SETTINGS`` environment variable is the path to the ``settings.cfg`` file you created (and saved) previously.
 In the example above, ``/home/brettk`` is my home directory and that is where I have saved the settings file.

+Flask's built-in server is not suitable for production purposes.
+However, it is straightforward to run Contextualise using [Gunicorn](https://gunicorn.org/), a Python [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) HTTP server.
 Now, you can actually run Contextualise:

-    $ flask run

-This will start the Flask development server on port 5000 &mdash; visit ``http://localhost:5000/`` to access Contextualise.
+    $ gunicorn -w 2 -b 0.0.0.0:5000 contextualise.wsgi:app

+For further information for properly running a flask application in production, take a look at Flask's own documentation regarding [deploying](https://flask.palletsprojects.com/en/2.0.x/deploying/).

 Several users (with the roles of ``admin`` and ``user``, respectively) are created by the application.
 To log in as the admin user, provide the following credentials: ``admin@contextualise.dev`` (user name) and ``Passw0rd1`` (password).
 To log in as a non-admin user, provide the following credentials: ``user@contextualise.dev`` and ``Passw0rd1``.

-Flask's built-in server is not suitable for production purposes.
-However, it is quite straightforward to run Contextualise using [Gunicorn](https://gunicorn.org/), a Python [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) HTTP server:

-    $ gunicorn -w 2 -b 0.0.0.0:5000 contextualise.wsgi:app

-For further information for properly running a flask application in production, take a look at Flask's own documentation regarding [deploying](https://flask.palletsprojects.com/en/2.0.x/deploying/).

 ## Install the Development Version

 If you have [Git](https://git-scm.com/) installed on your system, it is possible to install the development version of Contextualise.
 Do:

     $ git clone https://github.com/brettkromkamp/contextualise
     $ cd contextualise